 \subsection{Markov processes in continuous time: three definitions}

-We discuss three complementary ways to define Markov processes.
+We discuss three complementary ways to define Markov processes~\cite{norris1998markov}.
 The first approach is based on the path probabilities $\mP(x_{[0,t]})$.
-The second approach is based on the observation that for Markov processes (for discrete state space $\mathcal{X}$)
+The second approach is based on the observation that for Markov processes on a discrete state space $\mathcal{X}$

-for any $t\geq s\geq 0$, and therefore it is sufficient to define the transition function $\mathcal{P}(X_{t}=y | X_{s}=x)$ that gives the transition probability between two states $X_s$ and $X_{t}$ at times $s$ and $t$, respectively.
+for any $t\geq s\geq 0$, and therefore to determine a Markov process it is sufficient to define the transition function $\mathcal{P}(X_{t}=y | X_{s}=x)$ that gives the transition probability between two states $X_s$ and $X_{t}$ at times $s$ and $t$, respectively.
 A third way to define Markov processes is with the generator or adjoint generator of the process; the former determines the evolution with respect of time $s$ with $t\geq s\geq 0$ of the transition function $\mathcal{P}(X_{t}=y | X_{s}=x)$, and the latter determines the evolution in time of the instantaneous probability density of $X$.